 Man pleads guilty to kidnapping Jayme Closs, killing parents

-BARRON, Wis. – A Wisconsin man pleaded guilty Wednesday to kidnapping 13-year-old Jayme Closs, killing her parents and holding her captive in a remote cabin for three months, in a move that spares the girl and her family from the possible trauma of having to testify at his trial.
+BARRON, Wis. – A Wisconsin man pleaded guilty Wednesday to kidnapping 13-year-old Jayme Closs and killing her parents, in a move that spares the girl held captive in a remote cabin for three months from the possible trauma of having to testify at his trial.

-Jake Patterson, 21, pleaded guilty to two counts of intentional homicide and one count of kidnapping.
+Jake Patterson, 21, sniffled and his voice caught as he pleaded guilty to two counts of intentional homicide and one count of kidnapping.
 As part of a plea deal, prosecutors dropped a count of armed burglary.
 Patterson faces up to life in prison when he is sentenced May 24; Wisconsin does not have the death penalty.

-Patterson had said he would plead guilty in a letter sent earlier this month to a Minneapolis TV station, saying he didn't want the Closs family "to worry about a trial."
+Patterson had said he would plead guilty in a letter sent this month to a Minneapolis TV station, saying he didn't want the Closs family "to worry about a trial."

 Patterson admitted kidnapping Jayme after killing her parents, James and Denise Closs, on Oct.
 15 at the family's home near Barron, about 90 miles (145 kilometers) northeast of Minneapolis.
 Jayme escaped in January, after 88 days in Patterson's cabin in near the small, isolated town of Gordon, some 60 miles (97 kilometers) from her home.